Skip to main content

 Citizens' views on privacy and data protection for medical research

 The purpose of these meetings is to gather recommendations from citizens that can contribute to the process of developing privacy protection and data management policies by the Human Brain Project, within the scope of the planned research.
-The meetings are coordinated by the Danish Board of Technology Foundation , an organization with extensive experience in citizen participation, working with local organizers in each country.
+The meetings are coordinated by the Danish Board of Technology Foundation, an organization with extensive experience in citizen participation, working with local organizers in each country.

-The Human Brain Project aims to “accelerate understanding of the human brain, advance the characterization and diagnosis of brain syndromes, and develop new computer technologies modeled on the brain.”
-Launched in 2013, as one of two flagship projects of the European Commission's Future Emerging Technologies, it has a global budget of more than one billion euros, for 10 years, and brings together research centers from more than 20 countries, European and non-European, including, in Portugal, the Champalimaud Foundation.
+The Human Brain Project aims to "accelerate the understanding of the human brain, advance the characterization and diagnosis of brain syndromes, and develop new computer technologies modeled on the brain."
+Launched in 2013 as one of two flagship Future Emerging Technologies projects of the European Commission, it has a total budget of over €1 billion over 10 years and brings together research centers from more than 20 European and non-European countries, including the Champalimaud Foundation in Portugal.